July - Week 1

 Short biography

 She was born on September 22nd, 1891 in Columbus, Georgia.
 Her mother was a seamstress and her father was a businessman, so they were relatively well to do finacially.
-Not that that protected them from racist violence.
+Not that this protected them from racist violence.
 Her father was attacked by a lynch mob not long before Alma was born and the racism in Georgia intensified, leading to race riots in 1906.
 So it is not surprising that they fled Georgia and moved to the (somewhat) less racist Washington D.C (which was segregated but at least let Black people go to the library, unlike in Columbus).

 Tracking her art career is interesting as in some ways it didn't start until she was in her late 60s, but in other ways it started in her childhood.
 She was always interested in art and wanted to become an architect but couldn't really pursue this due to being a woman (and Black).
 She trained as a kindergarten (infants) teacher in the 1910s which she did until 1921 when at the age of 30 she went to Howard University and majored in fine art - she was actually the first ever graduate of Howard's Fine Arts Programme.